LOUISVILLE, Ky. (WDRB) -- Getting dad into the cigar hobby might be a perfect Father's Day gift.

 You discover the different sizes of cigars and how the flavor differs just because of size.

-Originally, cigars were oily, different than today's cigars because of fermentation.
+Originally cigars were very oily, different than today's cigars because of fermentation.

 She ordered silk bands to be placed on the cigars to reduce the mess.